benfoxall/microchat/README.md

 Launches the application test runner.
 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.

+---

+## Tailwind notes

+- install is one-off
+- dist purging
+- intellisense

+Problems:

+- revving on styles.css
+- component docs are paid for